HiDefTextiles/HiDefKnits/README.md

 4.2.
 Way to market
 ------------------

--	*4.2.
-Gerið grein fyrir hvernig á að koma afurð á markað (þ.á.m. aðferðafræði, áætlaðri markaðshlutdeild, fjármögnun og framleiðslugetu).
+###### Gerið grein fyrir hvernig á að koma afurð á markað (þ.á m. aðferðafræði, áætlaðri markaðshlutdeild, fjármögnun og framleiðslugetu).
 Lýsið markaðstengslum og bolmagni umsækjenda til að koma afurðinni á markað.
-Hver er helsta markaðslega óvissan í verkefninu?*
+Hver er helsta markaðslega óvissan í verkefninu?

--   *Give an account of how to bring a product to market (including methodology, estimated market share, financing and production).
+###### Give an account of how to bring a product to market (including methodology, estimated market share, financing and production).
 Describe the market context and capacity of the applicants to bring the product to market.
-What is the main commercially uncertainty in the project?*
+What is the main commercially uncertainty in the project?

 TODO